vega-webrtc/vega_server_ruby/README.md

 ```

 You should load adapters in this fashion if you want to use
-using a server that requires it.
+a server that requires it.

 ## To Do